OlofFredriksson/sitevision-mock/README.md

 ## Roadmap

 This project is in an early / **experimental** phase, but since this is files only used during local development, i dont see any risk using them in your project.
+It is recommended to lock the version since breaking changes could happen.

 TODO: